BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: BARThez

 \subsection{Self-supervised learning}

-We use the same pretraining as in BART, i.e., BARTHez learns to reconstruct a corrupted input \cite{lewis2019bart}.
+We use the same pretraining as in BART.
+That is, BARThez learns to reconstruct a corrupted input.
 More precisely, the input text is perturbed with a noise function, and the model has to predict it by minimizing the cross-entropy between the predicted and the original text.
 Formally, having a set of documents $\{X_1, X_2, ... , X_n\}$ and a noising function $n$, we aim at finding the parameters $\theta$ that minimize:

-Following \cite{lewis2019bart}, two different types of noise are applied in $n$.
+Two different types of noise are applied in $n$.
 First, we use the \textit{text infilling} scheme, where a number of text spans are sampled and replaced with one [MASK] special token.
 The length of the spans is sampled from a Poisson distribution with $(\lambda=3.5)$ and 30\% of the text is masked.
 The second perturbation scheme is \textit{sentence permutation}, where the input document, seen as a list of sentences, is shuffled.

+Note that here, we follow \citet{lewis2019bart}, who showed that both text infilling and sentence shuffling were necessary to obtain best results.